pfenninglab/halLiftover-postprocessing/README.md

 ```
 wigToBigWig [alignmentDepthFileName] [chromSizesFileName] [alignmentDepthBigwigFileName]
 ```
 This can require up to 64 gigabytes.
+Note that the chromosome naming conventions might be different from those in the chrom sizes file name.
+Some people in the Pfenning Lab have experience converting chromosome names, so ask around for advice if you find that this is an issue.

 3. Convert the alignment depth bigwig file to a bedgraph file:
 ```